 Speeding down a monorail!

-A new outdoor activity has come to Camp Fortune: a mountain pipe coaster!
+A new outdoor activity is available at Camp Fortune: a mountain pipe coaster!
 Alone or in tandem (children under 8 accompanied by an adult), speed down the mountain on a one-kilometre monorail and discover this exhilarating ride through the forest where you can reach a maximum speed of 40 km/h!

 As I wait for the first climb to the starting point of the coaster, I’m filled with trepidation.
 I have absolutely no idea what to expect!
 I’ve never been on a luge and I’m not crazy about roller coasters.
 What could a mountain coaster possibly have in store for me?
 Luckily, I see some little kids with their parents stepping out at the end of the ride and lining up with smiling faces to take another run.
 I turn to my significant other and assure her that everything is going to be fine.
 The truth is, she loves roller coasters, so guess who I was trying to convince?